-- (a) If the Dispute is not resolved under clause 3.12.2 within ten (10) Business Days after the date of the Dispute Notice then: - (i) if the parties agree, they will attempt to resolve the Dispute by mediation pursuant to clauses 3.12.3(b), (c) and (d); or - (ii) if the parties do not wish to resolve the Dispute by mediation under clauses 3.12.3(b), (c) and (d), either party may by notice in writing to the other and the arbitrator, refer the Dispute to be determined by arbitration under clause 3.12.4(b). - (b) If the parties agree to attempt to resolve the Dispute by mediation, the Dispute will be referred to the chief executive officers of both parties who will attempt to resolve the Dispute, including by informal mediation. - (c) If the Dispute is not resolved within ten (10) Business Days after being referred to the chief executive officers under clause 3.12.3(b), the Dispute will be referred to formal mediation in South Australia to be mediated by a single mediator appointed by agreement of the parties or if they fail to agree within ten (10) Business Days, a mediator appointed by the President of the Law Society of South Australia acting on the request of either party.

-- (d) Unless the parties agree otherwise: - (i) the mediation will be conducted by a mediator under the "Guidelines for Legal Practitioners Acting as Mediators" of the Law Society of South Australia (whether or not the mediator is a legal practitioner); - (ii) the parties may appoint a person, including a legally qualified person to represent it or assist it in the mediation; - (iii) each party will bear their own costs relating to the preparation for and attendance at the mediation; and - (iv) the costs of the mediator will be borne equally by the parties.
+- (a) If the Dispute is not resolved under clause 3.12.2 within fourteen (14) days after the date of the Dispute Notice then: - (i) if the parties agree, they shall attempt to resolve the Dispute by mediation pursuant to this clauses 3.12.3(b), (c) and (d); or - (ii) if the parties do not wish to resolve the Dispute by mediation under clauses 3.12.3(b), (c) and (d), either party may by notice in writing to the other and the ACCC, refer the Dispute to be determined by arbitration under clause 3.12.4(b). - (b) If this clause applies to the Dispute, the Dispute will be referred to the chief executive officers of both parties who will attempt to resolve the Dispute, including by informal mediation. - (c) If the Dispute is not resolved within fourteen (14) days after being referred to the chief executive officers under clause 3.12.3(b), the Dispute will be referred to formal mediation in South Australia to be mediated by a single mediator appointed by agreement of the parties or if they fail to agree within fourteen (14) days, a mediator appointed by the President of the Law Society of South Australia acting on the request of either party. - (d) Unless the parties agree otherwise: - (i) the mediation shall be conducted by a mediator under the "Guidelines for Legal Practitioners Acting as Mediators" of the Law Society of South Australia (whether or not the mediator is a legal practitioner); - (ii) the parties may appoint a person, including a legally qualified person to represent it or assist it in the mediation; - (iii) each party will bear their own costs relating to the preparation for and attendance at the mediation; and - (iv) the costs of the mediator will be borne equally by the parties.